-A Phase I ESA identifies a Recognized Environmental Condition – the presence or likely presence of hazardous substance or petroleum product, either on the target property or an adjoining property.
-Phase I ESAs are required by some lenders and recommended by most as a good practice in order to know what possible issues you are purchasing.
+A Phase I ESA identifies a Recognized Environmental Condition – the presence or likely presence of hazardous substances or petroleum products, either on the target property or an adjoining property.
+Phase I ESAs are required by some lenders, and recommended by most, as a good practice to know what possible issues you are purchasing.

 A typical Phase I Environmental Site Assessment takes 3-4 weeks, with much of that time dedicated to research.
 The result is a report of the findings and an opinion regarding the presence of Recognized Environmental Conditions and next steps.

 Depending on the requirements of the lender, a limited due diligence investigation, such as a Records Search with Risk Assessment (RSRA) or Transaction Screen, may alternatively be requested.